Aug 20, 2024

 Click Play to listen to the article

-We know how hard it can be for startups to figure out this part of the entrepreneurial puzzle which is why the best VC firms typically assign their platform team to assist with vendor relationship management.
+We know how hard it can be for startups to figure out this part of the entrepreneurial puzzle, which is why the best VC firms typically assign their platform team to assist with vendor relationship management.

 But before we jump into all that, a working definition of what vendor management is and is not will be a strong starting point.

 Need an automated process to do all the heavy lifting?
-See how GetProven is helping VCs provide better solutions to their portfolio companies.
+See how Proven is helping VC firms just like yours provide better solutions to their portfolio companies.

 What is vendor management in venture capital?

 Vendor management is everything involved in selecting and managing suppliers that a fund and its portfolio companies need to operate smoothly and reach intended objectives.
-The vendor management process is deeply complex, involving everything from choosing the right vendors, negotiating deals, getting contracts approved, controlling costs, reducing vendor-related risks, and ensuring fulfillment.
+The vendor management process is deeply complex, involving everything from choosing the right vendors to negotiating deals, getting contracts approved, controlling costs, reducing vendor-related risks, and ensuring fulfillment.

-The vendors your fund and portcos need will vary considerably depending on resources, market type, business development objectives, etc. In the venture capital industry, we rely on vendors, aka suppliers, to provide myriad solutions, technology, and other services to achieve our business goals.
+The vendors your fund and portcos need will vary considerably depending on resources, market type, business development objectives, etc. In the venture capital industry, we rely on vendors, aka suppliers, to provide a myriad of solutions, technology, and other services to achieve our business goals.
 It takes a lot of moving parts to run a successful venture fund, and that's why we need to ensure we're working with the best possible vendor partners.

-Hence the need to ensure that as director of platform, your team goes above and beyond to proactively engage in contract negotiations.
+Hence the need to ensure that, as director of platform, your team goes above and beyond to proactively engage in contract negotiations.
 Why?
 Because finding the right solutions that generate cost savings for the portfolio companies often leads to better ROI for the fund and startups.

 It may sound like a daunting task, but if you think about it, the biggest obstacle you face is becoming an effective communicator and strong negotiator.
 The upside to building healthy vendor relationships include but aren't limited to the following: